lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 For instance, the view held by her (and many others, including my mother), is that the boyfriend should foot the bill.
 I can see where this view comes from, especially in a social context where spending money, just like spending time, is a show of one's love.
-But I think there are reasonable stances on the basis of egalitarianism, or the view that both partners should pay according to their ability, and because both of us are students, neither should pay for the other.
+But I think one could reasonably disagree on the basis of egalitarianism.
+One could also believe that both partners should pay according to their ability, not their role in the relationship.

-Over the relationship I think I changed two things about myself, and I am grateful to her for sparking the changes.
+I think I showed my love for her by changing two things about myself over the relationship.
+Of course, I am grateful to her for sparking the changes.

 First is the way that I dressed.
 Judy didn't like the way I dressed; she said my clothes were ill-fitting and had weird patterns.
 Initially I thought "I